AyushSehrawat/eco-bot/README.md

 - Now go to Browse Collections and click `Add My Own Data` .
 Enter whatever db and collection name you want to use.
 Later to connect to that db you can do `foo = cluster["database"]["collection"]` in the code.
 Like `ecomoney = cluster["eco"]["money"]`.

-- That's it for db setup.
+- That's it for DB setup.

 ---

 ## Contributors

 ![Contributors](https://contrib.rocks/image?repo=AyushSehrawat/eco-bot)